magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39521-unable-to-set-shipping-address-on-cart-via-graphql.md

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce (all deployment types) 2.4.2-p1
+* Adobe Commerce (all deployment methods) 2.4.2-p1

 **Compatible with Adobe Commerce versions:**

-* Adobe Commerce (all deployment types) 2.4.0 - 2.4.3
+* Adobe Commerce (all deployment methods) 2.4.0 - 2.4.3

 >![info]
 >